 Office Feng Shui doesn’t have to be difficult or overly complicated.
 In fact, all it takes is a little clever thinking and tweaking of your layout to ensure positive vibes are in abundance in your workspace.
-Here’s our top tips for perfecting your Feng Shui one simple step at a time.
+Here’s our top tips for perfecting the Feng Shui in your office design one simple step at a time.

 Start with strong backing

 Feng shui backing is the perfect place to start when bringing more positive energy into your office.
 If you sit with your back to the door, window, bookcase – as so many of us do in rooms all throughout the house – or even the overall traffic in and out, then your energy is at risk of being weak and insecure.

 Adding some big green plants behind your seating area can help, as can repositioning your desk and chair so that you sit with your back against the wall.
 According to Feng Shui experts, this will mean the flow of energy in and out of the room is no longer obstructed.

 In Feng Shui, the name for negative energy is Sha Chi, also referred to as poison arrows.
 If it’s your goal to create somewhere you can stay focused, you’ll need to deal with any of these negative elements, which could act as a drain on your energy.

 It’s essential that you don’t have sharp angles pointing at you, so all it may take is a quick re-adjusting of your furniture.
 If you simply can’t avoid sharp angles, use other pieces of office furniture and decorations to block the point and neutralise the bad energy.